tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/keyvault/certificates-and-policies.md

 ---
 # Azure Key Vault certificates and policies

 A certificate and policy are the two primary resources that comprise a Key Vault certificate.
-A policy may be used for multiple certificates and contains important information about how a certificate will behave.
+A policy may be used for multiple certificates and contains important information about how a certificate behaves.

 Following are a list of the tasks with each certificates and certificate policies.